1.1 Who should read this practice note?

 - training of staff

 To help run an efficient business you should have a clear governance structure within your practice and ensure that those within the organisation are aware of reporting lines.
-This has become even more important given the requirements placed on compliance officers and the new reporting requirements.
+This has become even more important given the requirements placed on compliance officers and the reporting requirements.

 5.1.1 What type of governance structure needs to be put in place?